BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 			|-> CRUD of : daily motivationals to be posted for users at Homepage (+ notices later on(eg.:server maintenance))
 				- Timers for automatic deletion of motivationals/notices(?)
 	- Hungarian language support ( finish making the files )
-	- ensure toggle completion can be clicked again, resetting the state of the task
-	- furthermore, an error is displayed by google chrome : {insert photo later}
 	- notification to email upon registering
 		- check if email is valid
 			- CHECKS: